EdWordy/Semi-Random-Research-Forked/README.md

 ---

-Thanks to Paraconsista and mod-dev for their help in diagnosing the issue.
+Thanks to Paraconsista and mod-dev for their help.